- Last Updated on Wednesday, 31 July 2013 14:38

 Barry in Westminster

-He founded and currently chairs Labour Friends of India and the All-Party Parliamentary Group UK - India Trade & Investment.
+Barry founded and currently chairs Labour Friends of India and the All-Party Parliamentary Group UK - India Trade & Investment as well as the All-Party Parliamentary Chinese in Britain Group.